LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Overview of Baseline Protocols: and

-\section{Overview of Baseline Protocols \google and \googlep}
+\section{Overview of Baseline Protocols: \google and \googlep}

-We first review the state-of-the-art secure aggregation protocols \google~\cite{bonawitz2017practical} and \googlep~\cite{bell2020secure} as our main baselines.
+We first review the state-of-the-art secure aggregation protocols \google~\cite{bonawitz2017practical} and \googlep~\cite{bell2020secure} as our baselines.
 Essentially, \google and \googlep require each user to mask its local model using random keys before aggregation.
-In \google, privacy of individual models is provided by pairwise random masking.
-Through a key agreement (e.g., Diffie-Hellman key agreement~\cite{diffie1976new}), each pair of users $i,j \in [N]$ first agree on a pairwise random seed $a_{i,j} = \text{Key.Agree}(sk_i,pk_j) = \text{Key.Agree}(sk_j,pk_i)$ where $sk_i$ and $pk_i$ are the private and public keys of user $i$ respectively.
-In addition, user $i$ creates a private random seed $b_i$ to prevent the privacy breaches that may occur if user $i$ is only delayed instead of dropped, in which case the pairwise masks alone are not sufficient for privacy protection.
-User $i \in [N]$ then masks its model $\mathbf{x}_i$ by $\mathbf{\tilde{x}}_i = \mathbf{x}_i + \text{PRG}(b_i) + \sum_{j:i<j}\text{PRG}(a_{i,j}) - \sum_{j:i>j}\text{PRG}(a_{j,i})$, where PRG is a pseudo random generator, and sends it to the server.
+In \google, the privacy of the individual models is protected by pairwise random masking.
+Through a key agreement (e.g., Diffie-Hellman~\cite{diffie1976new}), each pair of users $i,j \in [N]$ agree on a pairwise random seed $a_{i,j} = \text{Key.Agree}(sk_i,pk_j) = \text{Key.Agree}(sk_j,pk_i)$ where $sk_i$ and $pk_i$ are the private and public keys of user $i$, respectively.
+In addition, user $i$ creates a private random seed $b_i$ to prevent the privacy breaches that may occur if user $i$ is only delayed rather than dropped, in which case the pairwise masks alone are not sufficient for privacy protection.
+User $i \in [N]$ then masks its model $\mathbf{x}_i$ as $\mathbf{\tilde{x}}_i = \mathbf{x}_i + \text{PRG}(b_i) + \sum_{j:i<j}\text{PRG}(a_{i,j}) - \sum_{j:i>j}\text{PRG}(a_{j,i})$, where PRG is a pseudo random generator, and sends it to the server.
 Finally, user $i$ secret shares its private seed $b_i$ as well as private key $sk_i$ with the other users via Shamir’s secret sharing~\cite{yao1982protocols}.
-From a subset of users who survived the previous stage, the server collects either the shares of the private key belonging to a dropped user, or the shares of the private seed belonging to a surviving user (but not both).
+From the subset of users who survived the previous stage, the server collects either the shares of the private key belonging to a dropped user, or the shares of the private seed belonging to a surviving user (but not both).
 Using the collected shares, the server reconstructs the private seed of each surviving user, and the pairwise seeds of each dropped user.
-The server then computes the aggregated models,
+The server then computes the aggregated model as follows

-in which $\mathcal{U}$ and $\mathcal{D}$ represent the set of surviving and dropped users respectively. \google protects model privacy against $T$ colluding users, and is robust to $D$ user dropouts as long as $N-D>T$.
+where $\mathcal{U}$ and $\mathcal{D}$ represent the set of surviving and dropped users, respectively. \google protects model privacy against $T$ colluding users and is robust to $D$ user dropouts as long as $N-D>T$.